-This proposed Ordinary Resolution 7, if passed, will give the Directors of the Company authority to purchase its own shares up to ten percent (10%) of its issued and paid-up share capital.
+This proposed Ordinary Resolution 6, if passed, will give the Directors of the Company authority to purchase its own shares up to ten percent (10%) of its issued and paid-up share capital.
 This authority, unless revoked or varied by the shareholders of the Company in general meeting, will expire at the conclusion of the next Annual General Meeting.
-The proposed renewal of authority for the Company to purchase its own shares is set out in Part A of the Statement to Shareholders dated 30 April 2018 accompanying the Company's Annual Report 2017.
+The proposed renewal of authority for the Company to purchase its own shares is set out in the Statement to Shareholders dated 30 April 2019 accompanying the Company's Annual Report 2018.